missionpinball/mpf-docs/config/mode.rst

 *credit* modes) need to stay running even when the ball ends, so to support that you can add ``stop_on_ball_end: false``.

-Another use of this option is to retain each player's progress towards the mode's completion after draining a ball; allowing the player to start where they left off in the mode on the next ball.
-To retain the mode, you can use ``stop_on_ball_end: false`` to keep the state of the mode for each player between balls.
+Another use of this option is to retain the mode's progress towards completion after draining a ball; allowing the next player to start their ball where the previous player left off in the mode.
+To enable this behavior, you can add ``stop_on_ball_end: false``.

 However, it is very likely that a mode will be left unfinished (open) after the final ball, causing MPF to shutdown unexpectedly.
 You will